tropicalmentat/aoi-flood-detection/README.md

 - The execution of the flood extraction workflow is facilitated by the `extract.py` script in each module.
 This script consolidates the pre-processing steps required for the raw data to be transformed to flood data.
 - The functions commonly used across the sensors are located in the `shared` directory.

-### Requirements
-- Git (to clone the repository)
-- Docker

 ### Usage

 This project was designed to run on Linux machines with Docker.
 Please insure that Docker and Git are installed prior to running the modules for image processing.

+- The installation procedure for Docker may found in the Docker documentation [here](https://docs.docker.com/engine/install/ubuntu/).
+- Git is preinstalled already in Ubuntu.
+However if you are in a situation where you need to install it you may find the instructions [here](https://github.com/git-guides/install-git#debianubuntu)

 #### Build modules

-- Assuming docker is installed correctly, run the `./scripts/build_all.sh`.
+- Assuming Docker is installed correctly, run the `./scripts/build_all.sh`.
 This will build the Docker containers in your local machine that you can execute.

-#### Running modules
+#### Executing the modules

 - To execute a workflow for a sensor, use the `./run.sh` command (the run.sh script is found at the root of the repository)
 - Use the -h options for instructions on how to run the scripts with optional arguments